 In McNeely, the State argues that despite the requirements of Schmerber, since the basis by which that rationale was reached – the alcohol dissipates in the bloodstream – this fact alone creates a “single-factor exigent circumstance,” Minnesota v.
 Netland (2009).
 Some other jurisdictions have chosen such an interpretation, though many – Utah v.
 Rodrigeuz (2007), Iowa v.
 Johnson (2008), United States v.
 Chapel (1995) – have adopted the requirements of Schmerber.

 The facts of McNeely are clear.
 There were no exigent circumstances out of the ordinary from a regular DUI stop.
-The Defendant was stopped for speeding.
-His eyes were bloodshot, his speech slurred, and the officer smelled the odor of alcohol emitting from the defendant's vehicle.
+The defendant was stopped for speeding.
+His eyes were bloodshot, his speech slurred, and the officer smelled the odor of alcohol emitting from the defendant’s vehicle.
 After field sobriety tests, McNeely was arrested.
-He refused a breath test, after which the arresting officer directed a phlebotomist to draw the his blood.
-Schmerber clearly requires exigent circumstances beyond alcohol's natural dissipation in the blood stream and even warns against such an expansive interpretation, Cit.
+He refused a breath test, after which the arresting officer directed a phlebotomist to draw his blood.
+Schmerber requires exigent circumstances beyond alcohol’s natural dissipation in the bloodstream and even warns against such an expansive interpretation, Cit.
 The question is not whether McNeely falls under the precedent of Schmerber, but if the Supreme Court will decide to directly overrule the precedent established by Schmerber.
 In Missouri v.
-McNeely Part II we'll report on the ruling.
+McNeely Part II, we’ll report on the ruling.